 Physical And Mental Health

-Champlain College-Lennoxville is committed to supporting the well-being of its students through a range of mental health services.
-Our team of qualified professionals, including Social Workers, Technicians, and Counsellors, provides confidential support to help students navigate personal challenges such as stress, anxiety, relationship issues, and academic pressures.
+Champlain College-Lennoxville is committed to supporting the well-being of its students through a range of health services.
+Our team of qualified counsellors provides confidential support to help students navigate personal challenges such as stress, anxiety, relationship issues, and academic pressures.
 We offer a safe and welcoming environment where students can openly discuss their concerns and receive guidance.
+In addition to mental health support, we also prioritize students’ physical well-being.
+Our on-campus health services include the Bishop’s University Health Clinic.

 Psychosocial Support